zmiles17/Zacharias-Miles-Public-Portfolio/README.md

 ### Summary
 Experienced Full Stack Software Engineer with a demonstrated history of working in an Agile environment.
-Skilled in Full Stack Web Development using tools such as Spring Boot, Angular, Vue.js, React, JPA/Hibernate, REST, Microservices, and SQL Databases.
+Skilled in Full Stack Web Development using tools such as Java/Spring Boot, .NET, Angular, Vue.js, React, JPA/Hibernate, REST microservices, and SQL/NoSQL Databases.

 ---